Add-in with C#

 At this point no registry entries are added to the registry.

-When the solution is built the RegAsm tool automatically runs.
+When the solution is built the RegAsm tool WILL NOT RUN automatically.

 The RegAsm tool adds the necessary class and interface information to the registry.